Hartree shift and pairing gap in ultracold Fermi gases in the framework of low-momentum interactions: A more self consistent scheme

 When working with mean field Green's functions based on $H_{\meanfield}$, the best one could do would be to set $H_{\meanfield}(k)$ equal to $\Sigma(k,\omega)$ at some energy, e.g., at $\omega = E_k$ or $\omega=0$.
 But even this would be numerically demanding because it would require to compute $\Sigma(k, E_k)$ or $\Sigma(k,0)$ self-consistently for all $k$.
 So, we will impose only that $\Sigma'$ vanishes at one chosen momentum, e.g., at the Fermi momentum.

 More precisely, we set

-As in Sec.~\ref{sec:perturbative-results}, the reason why we choose different energies as renormalization points for $U$ and $\Delta$ is that the mean-field propagator for $k=\kF$ has two poles, namely at $\omega=\pm E_{\kF}$, but $\Sigma_{11}$ is not an even function of $\omega$, whereas $\Sigma_{12}$ is [cf. Eqs. \eqref{eq:selfenergy-symmetry1a}-\eqref{eq:selfenergy-symmetry2}.]
+Similarly to the discussion in Sec.~\ref{sec:perturbative-results}, the reason why we choose different energies as renormalization points for $U$ and $\Delta$ is that the mean-field propagator for $k=\kF$ has two poles, namely at $\omega=\pm E_{\kF}$, but $\Sigma_{11}$ is not an even function of $\omega$, whereas $\Sigma_{12}$ is [cf. Eqs. \eqref{eq:selfenergy-symmetry1a}-\eqref{eq:selfenergy-symmetry2}].
 In practice, however, we checked that the results remain practically unchanged if we compute also $\Sigma_{12}$ at $\omega=0$ instead of $\omega=E_{\kF}$.

 Now, let us write the perturbation as

 where $\lambda$ is a formal expansion parameter which will be set to $\lambda=1$ in the end.
 Let $\Sigma'^{(n)}$ be the self-energy contribution proportional to $\lambda^n$.
 At every order $n$, there is now a contribution $-H^{(n)}_{\meanfield}$ represented by the diagram denoted ($n$.mf), while the remaining diagrams give $\Sigma^{(n)}$.
 Writing Eq. \eqref{eq:selfconsistent} order by order in $\lambda$, we get